Azamkhon2005/data_analytics_portfolio/ecommerse_analysis/readme.md

   -Seaborn

-Also i calculated producs metrics such as:
+Also i calculated product metrics such as:

   -DAU